 PCE's goal is to be 100% renewable by 2025.
-PCE's Conforming Portfolio is 100% renewable and demonstrates that PCE will achieve 50% RPS before 2030.
+PCE's conforming portfolio is 100% renewable and demonstrates that PCE will achieve 50% RPS by 2030.

 (C) Enable each electrical corporation to fulfill its obligation to serve its customers at just and reasonable rates.